haofeif/ssp-amazon-eks/docs/addons/opa-gatekeeper.md

 ## Limitations

 - **Note: PSP's will be deprecated as of Kubernetes version 1.21 so please keep that in mind while you are evaluating this add-on.
 To learn more please follow this [link](https://kubernetes.io/blog/2021/04/06/podsecuritypolicy-deprecation-past-present-and-future/)**

+- Currently only works on Linux based OS's

 - Gatekeeper does not provide the ability to generate new policies based on new resources or services created.
 An example would be if you were to create a new namespace and being able to have Gatekeeper generate a new policy based on the namespace that was just created.